Private, In-Home Tutoring in Umatilla, Oregon

-SchoolTutoring Academy’s tutoring programs for Umatilla students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Umatilla, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Umatilla School District uses Common Core and state developed standards for learning in all subjects students take.
 The Common Core is used for Math and Language Arts, and other subjects use similarly structured frameworks so that students comprehensive education is aligned.
 The curriculum breaks down each subject into its major topics and then details the skills and knowledge which students should acquire yearly.
 There are also College and Career Readiness Standards in place to ensure that students have the critical thinking and technical abilities to perform well in their post-secondary pursuits.